-Appendix I - Confidentiality and SAMHSA Participant Protection/Human Subjects Guidelines
+Appendix I - Confidentiality Guidelines

-Confidentiality and Participant Protection:
+Confidentiality:

 Because of the confidential nature of the work in which many SAMHSA grantees are involved, it is important to have safeguards protecting individuals from risks associated with their participation in SAMHSA projects.
-All applicants must address the seven elements below.
+All applicants must address the elements below.
 If some are not applicable or relevant to the proposed project, simply state that they are not applicable and indicate why.
-In addition to addressing these seven elements, read the section that follows entitled Protection of Human Subjects Regulations to determine if the regulations may apply to your project.
-If so, you are required to describe the process you will follow for obtaining Institutional Review Board (IRB) approval.
 While we encourage you to keep your responses brief, there are no page limits for this section and no points will be assigned by the Review Committee.
-Problems with confidentiality, participant protection, and the protection of human subjects identified during peer review of the application must be resolved prior to funding.
+Problems with confidentiality identified during peer review of the application must be resolved prior to funding.